<

 3. Developments in Christian Thought

-Home learning is allocated on a weekly basis by each department.
-It may be an isolated piece of work, a project, research or an alternative task which challenges the students to solidify their knowledge and / or extend it.
-Three formal assessments throughout the year set in the style of GCSE questions.
+Home learning is allocated on a weekly basis on Teams.
+It may be an isolated piece of work, a project, research, or an alternative task which challenges the students to solidify and extend it their learning.

 Key Stage 4